saadshakeel1357/Benchmarking-of-TinyJAMBU/README.md

 A Python script, adapted from the author's semester 1 Bachelor Semester Project (BSP), is used to develop a visualization tool.
 The script utilizes Tkinter to create a graphical interface for visualizing benchmarking results stored in CSV files.
 This tool facilitates the comparison of performance metrics between different optimization indicators.

+The primary goal is to assess the impact of modifications on algorithm behavior.
+The research project associated with this repository provides valuable insights into the dynamic performance of cryptographic algorithms in resource-constrained environments.